Why are Children’s Mercy and Sporting Kansas City doing this?

 How can schools participate?

-We are starting with a few pilot schools with which we have established partnerships: Turner High School and Kansas City, Kansas public schools.
-We will continue to refine the program in 2018-19, ensuring that it meets school goals and fits well within their current programs.
+We started with a few pilot schools in 2018-19 with which we have established partnerships: Turner High School and Kansas City, Kansas public schools.
+We will continue to refine the program in 2019-20, ensuring that it meets school goals and fits well within their current programs.

 If you have a KC-area school or school district that has interest in being involved in the 2019-20 year, they can register their interest here.